Best 5 Apps to Improve Team Productivity (& Why They Work)

 • Increased workload: When team members fail to meet their deadlines, the workload can be shifted to others, leading to increased stress and decreased productivity.

-• Decreased team morale: Poor time management can negatively impact team morale, as it can create a sense of unfairness and frustration among team members.
+• Decreased team morale: Poor time management can undermine morale by creating a sense of unfairness and frustration among team members.

 Strategies for Effective Time Management: